flipflop133/minimalist-bar/README.md

 ## TODO (sorted by priority)

-- [ ] resynchronize clock when the process is suspsend (e.g. when the pc goes to sleep)
 - [ ] put all magic values in config file (see TODO in code)
-- [ ] read default interface from config file
 - [ ] read default battery from config file
 - [ ] add a xwindow module (to display windows name on the left)
 - [ ] allow empty config file, so use default values